langchain-ai/langgraph/docs/docs/concepts/low_level.md

 !!! important

     When returning `Command` in your node functions, you must add return type annotations with the list of node names the node is routing to, e.g. `Command[Literal["my_other_node"]]`.
-This is necessary for the graph compilation and rendering, and tells LangGraph that `my_node` can navigate to `my_other_node`.
+This is necessary for the graph rendering and tells LangGraph that `my_node` can navigate to `my_other_node`.

 Check out this [how-to guide](../how-tos/command.ipynb) for an end-to-end example of how to use `Command`.